 Sometimes a parent wants his/her child to play for a particular coach who either is known to the family on a personal basis or has coached that child in the past.
 Some coaches because of their coaching method or success are very popular, even with parents who do not know them personal basis or whose child has not played for them before.
 While we allow parents to make such coaching requests in the house program (even though we cannot always honor them), we do not allow parents to express a coaching preference in the Travel league.
 The travel teams in a particular league play in different divisions according to the overall skill level of the team.
 CYA has no choice in determining which teams play in Division 1 (the most competitive division) and which in Division 2.
 Coaches are appointed by the basketball board to the #1, #2, or #3 position based on their coaching skills and other factors.
 Allowing parents to choose which coach their child will or will not play for in the Travel program would distort the evaluation and draft process and undermine the program as a whole.

-18. How many Travel teams does CYA have at each grade/gender level?
+18. How many Travel teams does CYA have at each age/gender level?

-19. How is it determined how many Division 1, Division 2 and Division 3 Travel teams CYA fields at a given grade?
+19. How is it determined how many Division 1 and how many Division 2 Travel teams CYA fields at a given age group?

-The number of Division 1, Division 2 and Division 3 CYA teams at a given grade (for example, Boys 6th grade) is set by FCYBL and not by CYA (though CYA has some input into the process).
-At the 5th grade level, there is a pre-season qualifying tournament to determine which teams should play in Division 1 and which in Division 2.
-Beginning at the 6th grade level, the number of teams is determined by the team’s overall records the previous year, with the least competitive in Division 1 moving down to Division 2, the best teams in Division 2 moving up to Division 1, the less competitive teams in Division 2 moving to Division 3, and the most competitive teams in Division 3 moving to Division 2.
+The number of Division 1 and Division 2 CYA teams at a given age group (for example, Girls 11 and under) is set by FCYBL and not by CYA (though CYA has some input into the process).
+At the 10 and under level, there is a pre-season qualifying tournament to determine which teams should play in Division 1 and which in Division 2.
+Beginning at the 11 and under age level, the number of teams is determined by the team’s overall records the previous year, with the best teams in Division 2 moving up to Division 1 and least competitive in Division 1 moving down to Division 2.